qualiu/msr/tools/readme.txt

   --wt                        Sort file list by last write time (with -l).
 If used both --wt and --sz, order by prior then by latter.
   --w1 arg                    Lower bound of file write time, format like "2013-01-10T01:00:00", as a filter to list/find/replace files.
   --w2 arg                    Upper bound of file write time, format like "2013-01-10 12:30", as a filter to list/find/replace files.
-  --sz                        Sort file list by file size (with -l) and display with a unit like: B,KB,MB,GB,* etc.
+  --sz                        Sort file list by file size (with -l) and display with a unit like: B,KB,MB,GB,TB,PB,EB etc.
-  --s1 arg                    Lower bound of file size, format like 100kb (No Space between number and unit, use B if no unit).
+  --s1 arg                    Lower bound of file size, format like 100kb (No space between number and unit, use B if no unit).
-  --s2 arg                    Upper bound of file size, format like 2.5M (No Space between number and unit, use B if no unit).
+  --s2 arg                    Upper bound of file size, format like 2.5M (No space between number and unit, use B if no unit).
   -R [ --replace-file ]       Replace files, search text by -x/-t XXX , replace to -o XXX.
 Without this, just preview replacing.
-  -K [ --backup ]             Backup files if replaced files content (Rename them by appending last write times like: --bak-2020-12-27__14_46_08).
+  -K [ --backup ]             Backup files if replaced files content (Rename them by appending last write times like: --bak-2021-11-21__09_51_03).
   --force                     Force replacing BOM files.
 Default: only replace files of ANSI + UTF-8 no BOM + BOM header bytes = 0xEFBBBF.
   --not-warn-bom              Not output BOM warnings when reading BOM files which BOM header bytes != 0xEFBBBF.
   -S [ --single-line ]        Single line Regex mode to match/replace (Treat as one line for each file/pipe/block).